-Voice phone book\
+Voice phone book

-Depending on how your vehicle is equipped, it may be necessary to create your own voice phone book.
+Depending on how the vehicle is equipped, it may be necessary to set up a separate voice telephone book.

 Depending on the equipment you have, the entries are imported from the mobile phone's memory or have to be entered independently of it.
 In this case, phone numbers stored in the mobile phone cannot be accessed by voice or stored in the mobile phone by voice.